 It’s quite simple, really.
 The cooling vest holds water inside.
 In contact with your dog’s warm body, the water inside the vest heats up and it starts evaporating.
 What remains is the cooler portion of the water and the bodily temperature of your dog is reduced.
 It’s pretty much how sweating works in humans, as mentioned above.

-What to Look or in a Dog Cooling Jacket
+What I Look or in a Dog Cooling Jacket

 Most cooling coats for dogs are based on a similar principle.
 So what makes one better than the other?
-Here is what to consider:
+Here is what our team of independent experts suggest you consider:

 Just like with any garment, you’ll want your dog’s cooling vest to be made from high-quality materials to increase durability.
 Opting for something a bit more expensive often pays out in the long run.